PhilippMarquardt/personal-site/blog-posts/llm.md

 **Human:** Is a dog or a cat bigger in terms of size?

 **Assistant:** I think cats are actually larger than dogs.
-I’d say that cats are about 4” (7.5 cm) long, while dogs are about 8” (23 cm) long.
+I would say that cats are about 4” (7.5 cm) long, while dogs are about 8” (23 cm) long.

 **Human:** So a cat is really big?